Fortuna

 Process and timeframe

-The challenge was far from small: we needed to convince every director and C-level not only of the looming problem — backed by solid evidence — but that a team of just three people had reimagined the entire experience to tackle it.
-And suggestions on all company's roadmaps based on these findings.
+The challenge was far from small: we needed to convince every director and C-level not only of the looming problem — backed by solid evidence — but that a team of just three people had reimagined and redesigned the entire experience to tackle it.
+And had suggestions on all company's roadmaps based on these findings and explorations.
+Qualitative user testings of our solution were really, really promising.

-The challenge was far from small: we needed to convince every director and C-level not only of the looming problem — backed by solid evidence — but that a team of just three people had reimagined the entire experience to tackle it.
-And suggestions on all company's roadmaps based on these findings.
+The challenge was far from small: we needed to convince every director and C-level not only of the looming problem — backed by solid evidence — but that a team of just three people had reimagined and redesigned the entire experience to tackle it.
+And had suggestions on all company's roadmaps based on these findings and explorations.
+Qualitative user testings of our solution were really, really promising.

 Solution